AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

   For more on this, refer to the section on profile editing in [this section](../../platform/using/editing-a-profile.md).

 * Automatically subscribe a set of recipients to this service.
 The list of recipients can come from a filtering operation, a group, a folder, an import, or a direct selection using the mouse.
 To subscribe these recipients, select the profiles and right-click.
 Select **[!UICONTROL Actions > Subscribe selection to a service...]**, select the service concerned, and launch the operation.
 * Import recipients and subscribe them automatically to an information service.
-To do this, select the service concerned in the last step of the import wizard.
+To do this, select the service concerned in the last step of the import assistant.

   For more on this, refer to [this section](../../platform/using/executing-import-jobs.md).